symbioticfi/metadata-mainnet/README.md

 # **Symbiotic entities metadata repository**

-This repository is designed to manage metadata and related resources for decentralized entities, such as vaults, networks, operators, and tokens.
+This repository is designed to manage metadata and related resources for decentralized entities, such as vaults, networks, operators, tokens, points, and curators.
 It provides a standardized structure for organizing and accessing information about these entities.
 By contributing to this repository, you help create a reliable, decentralized knowledge base.
 After being merged, this data will be used in [app.symbiotic.fi]() to provide users with accurate and up-to-date information about various entities in the DeFi ecosystem.